 Sale Restriction.
-The Participant agrees that the Company is authorized, at its discretion, to instruct its designated U.S. broker to assist with the sale of the Participant's shares of Common Stock issued upon the vesting of the RSUs (on the Participant's behalf pursuant to this authorization) should the Company determine that such sale is necessary or advisable under local law.
+The Participant agrees that the Company is authorized, at its discretion, to instruct its designated U.S. broker to assist with the sale of the Participant's shares of Common Stock issued upon the settlement of the RSUs (on the Participant's behalf pursuant to this authorization) should the Company determine that such sale is necessary or advisable under local law.
 The Participant expressly authorizes the Company's designated U.S. broker to complete the sale of such shares of Common Stock and acknowledges that the Company's designated U.S. broker is under no obligation to arrange for the sale of the shares of Common Stock at any particular price.
 Upon the sale of the shares of Common Stock, the Company agrees to pay the Participant the cash proceeds from the sale of the shares of Common Stock, less any brokerage fees, commissions or Tax-Related Items.
-The Participant must repatriate cash proceeds to his or her bank account in Russia as soon as the Participant intends to use those cash amounts for any purpose, including reinvestment.
-The Participant may subsequently remit such proceeds to a foreign bank account.